 Irrespective of one’s role, one should have a basic understanding of the following:

-How is the data made available in downstream tools (destinations)
+- How is the data moved to downstream tools (destinations)

 Additionally, folks should master the tools they use to analyze or act upon data:

 - Product analytics if they work in product